digitallyinduced/ihp/Guide/file-storage.markdown

 Another concern we have is what if somehow the path will get have `../` in it, and the user will be able to traverse the file system.
 We need to prevent that as well.

-We start by adding the `cryptonite` package to the `default.nix` file, and re-start `./start` to get the package.
+We start by adding the `jwt` package to the `default.nix` file, and re-start `./start` to get the package.

 ```nix
 # default.nix